-Twitter is one of the simplest social media channels to use for public promotion and is an ideal way to reach new audiences and engage with the broader research community.
+Twitter (X) is one of the simplest social media channels to use for public promotion.

 Promote your Work

-- Twitter is not a place to be shy.
+- Don't be shy.
 You are the best advocate for your work, and self-promotion is a proven way to drive research dissemination.

 - Link to your own paper and research (include an image if possible, @ mention relevant co-authors, funders, publishers, etc.)